qasimwarraich/VAMR_Summary/VAMR.md

 17. How  can  we  reduce  the  number  of  RANSAC  iterations  for  the  SFM problem?
 (1-and  2-point RANSAC)
     - We can apply some motion constraints.
 For example if we have a floor bound robot we have a planar motion and do not thus require 6 DoF, 3 is sufficient.
 This allows us to built different $[R|T]$ matrices.
     - In the case of a train moving on a rail (line motion) we don't need any points as we already have the geometry.
     - Circular planar motion requires one point.

 18. Bundle Adjustment and Pose Graph Optimization.
 Mathematical expressions and illustrations.
 Pros and cons.
+    - 2 View bundle adjustment optimises $P^i, R, T$ by minimising the sum of squared reprojection errors.
+    - Key difference between this and standard reprojection error minimisation as in camera pose estimation in SFM.
+The key difference is in SFM we were only optimising over the relative rotation and translation whereas here we are interested in optimising also over the 3D point positions.
+    - It's called bundle adjustment because we are perturbing bundles of rays of the projections into the cameras so that they intersect.
+    - Pose Graph optimisation: VO is sometimes described as a directed graph with translations as the edges.
+This however doesn't paint the full picture as there are features that may be observed in multiple states.
+      Pose Graph optimisation seeks to take into account not just adjacent state transformations but also transformations from 2 or 3 or 4 frames ago.
+    - BA the error is usually the reprojection error where as in PGO the error is the pose error.
+BA is more accurate but has many many more parameters to optimise.
+    - In motion only bundle adjustment we do not adjust the back projected rays, the 3d points are fixed.
+We only adjust the camera pose.

 19. Are you able to describe hierarchical and sequential SFM for monocular VO?
+    - We extract and match features between two nearby frames.
+We the build clusters consisting of 2 nearby frames.
+We then extract the topological tree.
+We then start at the leaves and merge the nodes by running 3 point RANSAC.
+    - In monocular we are using 2D points on the plane, for this case we can convert to 3D by using PNP or DLT algorithms.
+This is because we are localising the camera with respect to the point cloud.

-20. What are keyframes?
+20. What are key frames?
 Why do we need them and how can we select them?
+    - The first key frame is typically the camera.
+The second key frame is selected based on an algorithm.
+For example if we want to do SFM and we have a very small movement (small baseline motion) we will introduce a lot of errors if we don't pick a keyframe with enough parallax to accurately triangulate correspondences.
+    - Key frame selection is not required for stereo vision.

 21. Are you able to define loop closure detection?
 Why do we need loops?
+    - It allows for global optimisations as the first and last points can be added to the post graph optimisation.
+This will give us an optimisation for the entire trajectory.
+We do need to recognise all possible loop closures.
+Typically done in separate thread and not performed in real time.

 22. Are you able to provide a list of the most popular open source VO and VSLAM algorithms?
+    - PTAM, ORB-SLAM, SVO, LSD-SLAM & DSO.

 23. Are you able to describe the differences between feature-based methods and direct methods?
+    - Indirect methods estimate the motion between the current and previous frames by minimising the reprojection error.
+Direct methods on the other hand do not perform feature extraction and RANSAC.
+Instead they focus on minimising the Photometric error.
+Direct methods assume the current and previous frames are not too far apart.
+This means that two images are overlapping by at most one or two pixels.
+This allows us to apply differential methods.
+It is called Photometric methods because we are dealing directly with pixel intensity values.
+    - Indirect, Can cope with large frame to frame motions but are expensive.
+    - Direct, Much faster, more information but very sensitive to initial value.

-24. Sparse vs semi-dense vs dense.What are their pros and cons?
+24. Sparse vs semi-dense vs dense.
+What are their pros and cons?
+    - The amount of pixels used is not used does not really matter as long as a reasonably good overlap (basin of convergence) is kept.
+Outside of this basin sparse drops quickly but dense and semi dense behave similarly because weak gradients do not provide much info.
+The only advantage of dense methods is when having defocus, motion blur or weak textures.
+The main point is that sparse methods operate basically as good as dense and semi dense as long as a good overlap is kept.

 25. General definition of VO and comparison with respect VSLAM and SFM.
     Definition of loop closure detection  (why  do  we  need  loops?).
 How  can we  detect  loop  closures?  (make  link  to  other lectures).